 ORGANISATION OF STAFF

-The Head Teacher has overall responsibility for leading and managing the school and is responsible for ensuring that the school is a safe, healthy environment in which to work and learn.
-She manages the staff, plans, coordinates, implements and evaluates developments and innovations to ensure that every pupil receives the best possible educational experiences.
-She is also responsible for close liaison with home and the wider community.
+Mr Doyle has overall responsibility for leading and managing the school and is responsible for ensuring that the school is a safe, healthy environment in which to work and learn.
+He manages the staff and plans, co-ordinates, implements and evaluates developments and innovations to ensure that every pupil receives the best possible educational experiences.
+He is also responsible for close liaison with families and the wider community.

-The Head Teacher has strategic curricular and pastoral responsibility for all pupils from Nursery to P7, with specific responsibility for Care-Experienced Children and pupils with Additional Support Needs.
-The Head Teacher’s remit may vary from year to year according to the needs of the School Improvement Plan.
+Mr Doyle has strategic curricular and pastoral responsibility for all pupils from Nursery to P7, with specific responsibility for Care-Experienced Children and pupils with Additional Support Needs.
+The Head Teacher’s remit may vary from year to year according to the needs and priorities of the School’s Improvement Plan.

-The Depute Head Teacher has pastoral responsibility for pupils in the Early Years (Nursery and P1) with specific responsibility for the Management of our Nursery.
+Mrs Copland has pastoral responsibility for pupils in the Early Years (Nursery and P1) with specific responsibility for the Management of our Nursery.
 She assists the HT in the management and organisation of the school and deputises for the Head Teacher as required.
 Mrs Copland has a part-time teaching responsibility and, this year, shares responsibility for our Primary 2 class.
 Again, the DHT’s remit may vary according to the needs of the School Improvement Plan.

-Teaching Staff work with the pupils on a day-to-day basis and are responsible for organising and implementing the curriculum at their stage.
-Pupils are taught individually, in groups or as a class where appropriate.
+Teaching Staff work with the pupils on a day-to-day basis and are responsible for organising and implementing the curriculum at their stage, and producing and collecting

 Visiting Specialist Teachers

-The provision of specialist teachers varies from session to session.
-They visit the school regularly on a specified day, teach groups or classes of children and work co-operatively with class teachers.
+Specialist Teachers visit the school regularly on a specified day, teaching groups or classes of children and working co-operatively with class teachers.

 The Business Support Administrator

 Mrs Smith is responsible for all the clerical and administrative tasks related to the running of the school and its finances.
 She is supported by a full-time Senior Business Support Assistant, and a part-time Business Support Assistant.